Hawaii Pacific Health and Affiliates of Hawaii Pacific Health

 e.
 You have the right to find out what disclosures we have made about you, to whom, and why.
 This applies to disclosures made for reasons other than treatment, payment, or our health care operations.
 It also excludes disclosures we made to you or as authorized by you, for a facility directory, to family members or friends involved in your care, for notification purposes, or as required by law.
 The right to receive this information is subject to certain exceptions, restrictions, and limitations.
 Please contact our Health Information Department for further information.

 f.
 You have the right to a paper copy of this Notice.
 You are entitled to receive a paper copy of our Notice even if you have agreed to accept this Notice electronically.
 You may ask us to give you a copy of this Notice at any time.
 To obtain a paper copy of this Notice, contact our Privacy Officer.

 g.
 You have the right to file a complaint.
-If you believe your privacy rights regarding your PHI may have been violated, you may file a complaint to our Privacy Officer at the address below or the Secretary of the Department of Health and Human Services.
+If you believe your privacy rights regarding your PHI may have been violated, you may file a complaint to our Privacy Officer at the address at the top of this Notice or the Secretary of the Department of Health and Human Services.
 You will not be penalized for filing a complaint.

 Effective: April 29, 2016

 To learn about the privacy of your medical information and your privacy rights when you receive services at a Hawaii Pacific Health hospital or clinic, please visit the Hawai’i Pacific Health Notice of Privacy Practices.